 Students may re-establish eligibility for financial aid by taking appropriate action that brings the student into compliance with the standards.
-Readmission to Liberty University after academic suspension or approval of an academic suspension appeal does not automatically reinstate financial aid eligibility after a financial aid suspension.
-Reinstatement of aid eligibility is not retroactive.
-Reinstatement of aid eligibility will only affect current or future enrollment periods.
+Readmission to Liberty University after

+Academic suspension or approval of an Academic suspension appeal does not automatically reinstate financial aid eligibility after a Financial Aid suspension.
+Reinstatement of aid eligibility is not retroactive and will only affect current or future enrollment periods.